 - 380 calories

-- Formulas for all ages and breed sizes
+- There are formulas for all ages and breed sizes

-- Contains whole ingredients like apples and peas
+- It contains whole ingredients like apples and peas

-- No grains to upset your dog’s stomach
+- It is grain free to avoid upsetting your dog’s stomach

 - Meat is the first ingredient on the label

-This 40 pound bag of dog food has a very high calorie count at over 500 per cup.
+The Bully Max 40 pound bag of dry dog food has a very high calorie count at over 500 per cup.
 It will help your dog gain weight and bulk up, and this formula contains 20% fat and 30% protein.
-This food is the only meat-based dry dog food specially formulated for Pitbulls.
+This high calorie dry dog food is the only meat-based dry dog food specially formulated for Pit Bulls.
 Real meat is first on the label, and this food is suitable for all ages.

 Calories Per Cup